 Whey protein has come a long way in terms of popularity over the past 10 – 20 years.
-Once a nutritional supplement used only by the most hardcore bodybuilders in the 1970′s and 80′s, Whey protein powders are now used by hundreds and thousands of bodybuilders and athletes around the world, but why is this?
+Once a nutritional supplement used only by the most hardcore bodybuilders in the 1970′s and 80′s, whey protein powders are now used by hundreds and thousands of bodybuilders and athletes around the world, but why is this?

 How Are Whey Protein Powders Made?

 Whey protein is obtained as a natural by-product from the cheese manufacturing process and is a great source of protein, which is why it is now commonly used as a nutritional supplement for those looking to increase muscle mass and tone.

 #1 – Lactose Intolerance

-Because whey protein is a by-product of the cheese manufacturing process, which is created almost entirely from milk, Whey protein powders usually contain between 5% and 6% lactose.
+Because whey protein is a by-product of the cheese manufacturing process, which is created almost entirely from milk, whey protein powders usually contain between 5% and 6% lactose.
 Those that are lactose intolerant are unable to handle Whey protein powders and often develop a number of symptoms such as diarrhoea, nausea, flatulence, abdominal cramps and bloating.

-Usually, these symptoms will develop around 30 minutes to 2 hours after consuming Whey protein.
-For anyone that is lactose intolerant, it is probably better to opt for Whey protein isolate rather than a Whey protein concentrate as this will contain a lower percentage of lactose.
+If you do happen to be lactose intolerant, it’s probably better to opt for whey protein isolate rather than a whey protein concentrate as these typically contain a lower percentage of lactose.

 #2 – Ketosis